Kamchybek Tashiev: Kempir-Abad Case and repression of the opposition

 Kamchybek Tashiev became one of the lobbyists in the transfer of the Kempir-Abad reservoir to the possession of Uzbekistan, the preparation of the agreement was carried out in complete secrecy and aroused the suspicions of the public.
 At a public hearing, Kamchybek Tashiev made a series of threats against politicians, promising to tear their mouths.
 “I have already registered five or six people.
 After (Tashiev did not specify, after what) I will hit one or two in the teeth”, - he said with a smile.

 Soon after that, more than 36 political activists were arrested in February 2023.
 The arrests caused massive indignation on the part of the human rights and international community.
 The arrests were condemned by human rights organizations such as Human Rights Watch, International Partnership for Human Rights, the Norwegian Helsinki Committee, and others.
 Activists stated that they were intimidated at meetings with authorities on border issues.
 Most of the nearly 30 arrested people are still in detention.

-In parliament

 During the discussion of the issue in parliament, Tashiev personally threatened to imprison and break the arm of the leader of the opposition Butun Kyrgyzstan faction, Adakhan Madumarov, and also cursed and insulted the mother of deputy Omurbek Bakirov.
 Omurbek Bakirov, after a dispute with the head of the State Committee for National Security, Kamchybek Tashiev, was deprived of his mandate.